bustr003/CalendarApplication/README.md

 # CalendarApplication
 SE project.
+CS 441, Spring 2019.
+Application C.
-Application C. Group members: Kyle Allen, Mhealyssah Bustria, Jasper Cavins, Favian Quatch.
+Group members: Kyle Allen, Mhealyssah Bustria, Jasper Cavins, Favian Quatch.

 The "CalendarApplication" folder contains all of the source code used for our final application.